-In FY 2013-14, SBCCD served 24,219 credit students and 9,215 non-credit students.
+In FY 2016-17, SBCCD served 25,132 credit students and 1,894 non-credit students.
 In order to attend college, students paid for tuition, fees, books, and supplies.
-They also gave up money that they would have otherwise earned had they been working instead of attending college.
-The total investment made by SBCCD's students in FY 2013-14 amounted to \$156.9 million, equal to \$17.5 million in out-of-pocket expenses plus \$139.4 million in forgone time and money.
+Additionally, students gave up money that they would have otherwise earned had they been working instead of attending college.
+The total investment made by SBCCD's students for FY 2016-17 amounted to a present value of \$100.7 million, equal to \$24.4 million in out-of-pocket expenses plus \$76.4 million in forgone time and money.

 In return for their investment, SBCCD's students will receive a stream of higher future earnings that will continue to grow through their working lives.
 As shown in Figure 2, mean earnings levels at the midpoint of the average-aged worker's career increase as people achieve higher levels of education.
-For example, the average associate's degree completer from SBCCD will see an increase in earnings of \$9,100 each year compared to someone with a high school diploma or equivalent.
-Over a working lifetime, this increase in earnings amounts to an undiscounted value of approximately \$373,100 in higher earnings.
+For example, the average associate degree completer from SBCCD will see an increase in earnings of \$9,300 each year compared to someone with a high school diploma or equivalent working in California.
+Over a working lifetime, this increase in earnings amounts to an undiscounted value of approximately \$362,700 in higher earnings.